simplicitesoftware/documentation/docs/documentation/misc/webserver-ssl.md

 	curl --cacert CA.crt --cert user.crt --key user.key https://www.mydomain.com/secure/

-### Using client certificate authentication on Simplicité side
+### Using client certificate authentication on Simplicit&eacute; side

-See [this document](/lesson/docs/authentication/tomcat-customauth) for details on how to use client certificate on Simplicité side;
+See [this document](/lesson/docs/authentication/tomcat-customauth) for details on how to use client certificate on Simplicit&eacute; side;

 <h2 id="letsencrypt">Using LetsEncrypt&reg; service</h2>